rikosintie/Kali-mac/README.md

 gedit ~/.oh-my-zsh/custom/my-aliases.zsh
 ```

 Create all of your custom aliases in this file.
-Anytime that you add a alias you need to run `exec zsh` to update zsh.
+Anytime that you add an alias you need to run `exec zsh` to update zsh.
+I have an alias `sc` that does that.
+I also use `ec` to open .zshrc.

 I preface my aliases with `mw-` which are initals for my first and last name.
 Then I can type `mw-` and hit tab to see all of my aliases.